Tongkang: Tongkangs in Singapore

-There are references to the activity of these boats in Singapore, where a Chinese document, refers to the Southern bank around Read Bridge area, as cha chun tau (柴船头), meaning "jetty for boats carrying firewood".
-Small tongkangs carrying firewood from the Indonesian archipelago berthed at this jetty.
+Tongkangs were actively used in Singapore.
+For example, an area around Read Bridge was known as "Cha Chun Tau" (柴船頭 (Chhâ-chûn-thâu, jetty for boats carrying firewood)), in reference to small tongkangs carrying firewood from the Indonesian archipelago that berthed there.
 The firewood trade was primarily a Teochew enterprise.

 A tongkang in full sail appeared on the reverse of the 1990 and 1992 Singapore dollar 2 $ currency notes.
 Tongkang LRT station was named after this boat.

 Another boat used on the Singapore River along with the tongkang was the twakow.
 These traditional vessels began to disappear around the 1930s, following the introduction of motor-powered boats and contemporary-type lighters.